leb-fmvz-usp/ptb/README.md

 ptb
 ===

-The R package `ptb` has functions for prevalence estimation, diagnostic test evaluation and prior elicitation.
-It follows a Bayesian framework and uses [JAGS](http://sourceforge.net/projects/mcmc-jags/) as a backend.
-Some of the functions are high-level R versions of [WinBUGS codes](http://cadms.ucdavis.edu/diagnostictests/index.html) and future versions of the `ptb` will translate more of these WinBUGS codes.
+The ptb  R package is a work in progress to implement functions, under a Bayesian framework, for prevalence estimation, diagnostic test evaluation and prior elicitation.
+The ptb runs with JAGS (http://sourceforge.net/projects/mcmc-jags/) as backend.
+The functions implemented so far are generalizations of code presented by professor Ian Garner in a course he offered in São Paulo, Brazil.
+As ptb functions return R objects, other nice packages can be used for model diagnostics.

 ### Installation